Skip to main content

 • ConfigMap data containing embedded shell scripts

-• ArgoCD/FluxCD sync hooks with malicious commands
+• ArgoCD/FluxCD sync hooks with risky commands